hszumila/HPS_Calibration/README.md

 and right crystals but there must be a hit above and below.
 A loose geometric cut requires that there can be no hit in the left and crystals but there must be a hit in a crystal above or below.
 A counting cut requires that any two crystals in the same column have a hit above threshold and not the ones to the left and right.

+Make directories: cosmicInput
+		  convolFit

 Put raw files in the folder cosmicInput.